toaster-finance/boba-toaster-nft/README.md

 ## Introduction

 Toaster Items Contract is a collectible NFT system that allows users to create, manage, and customize their profile NFTs on the Toaster Finance platform.
-Each NFT represents a unique user profile that can be customized with various attributes based on their DeFi activities on Metis.
+Each NFT represents a unique user profile that can be customized with various attributes based on their DeFi activities on Boba.

 ## System Architecture